-All organizations want the secret to retaining top talent; I challenge you to find me one that doesn’t!
-Turnover and new-hire training is costly and organizations are always looking to curtail their expenses and get the best bang for their buck.
+All organizations want the secret to retaining top talent.
+Turnover and new-hire training is costly; organizations are always looking to curtail their expenses and get the best bang for their buck.
 Finding job candidates with the right mix of knowledge, skills, and abilities can be tough, but getting the right people to stay once you’ve found them can be even tougher.

-So for all of you managers out there, use this information to your advantage!
+Managers can use this information to their advantage.
 Compensation designs, employee selections, and job designs can be strategically created and leveraged to create supply and demand constraints and, ultimately, to produce a competitive advantage for your firm.